Solanum torvum: Culinary

-The green fresh fruits are edible and used in Thai/Laos/Cambodia/Myanmar cuisine, as an ingredient in certain Thai curries or raw in certain Thai chili pastes (nam phrik).
-They are also used in Lao cuisine (Royal Horticultural Society 2001) and Jamaican cuisine.
+The green fresh fruits are edible and used in Thai, Lao, Cambodian and Burmese cuisine, as an ingredient in certain Thai curries or raw in certain Thai chili pastes (nam phrik).
+They are also used in Jamaican cuisine.
 The fruits are incorporated into soups and sauces in the Côte d'Ivoire (Herzog and Gautier-Béguin 2001).

 The fruit is also used in Ghanaian cuisine, in stews such as kontomire stew.

 In Tamil Nadu, India, the fruit is consumed directly, or as cooked food.
 In siddha medicine, one of the traditional medicine systems of India, an extract of this berry is used to improve digestion.

 Haitian Culture

 This fruit is reportedly used in Haitian voodoo rituals.

 Cultivation

 Grafting

 Turkey berry has been grafted with eggplant in an attempt to incorporate favorable genes for resistance to Verticillium wilt into the vegetable.